lucasvtiradentes/tscanner/README.md

           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-2. Add TScanner config to your repo (run `tscanner init` or create `.tscanner/config.jsonc`)
-3. Open a PR and watch the magic happen!
+2. Open a PR to see it in action
 <!-- </DYNFIELD:QUICK_START_GITHUB_ACTION> -->